Ju27Fr/EnergyDiagram/README.md

 ## Output

-The script generates an SVG file with the following features:
+The script generates an picture with the following features:

 - **No Axes**: The diagram is clean, with no ticks, labels, or borders.
 - **State Bars**: Horizontal bars representing energy levels, colored as specified.